pushpdeep-gangrade/SMS-API/README.md

 # SMS-API

 how to run.
+1. install twilio cli

+npm install twilio-cli -g

+2. twilio login : provide the SID and auth_token for login, setup a any name for shorthand.

-1. attach webhook by executing below command
+3. attach webhook by executing below command

 twilio phone-numbers:update "+12013792669" --sms-url="http://localhost:1337/sms"

-2. node server.js
+4. run "node server.js" in separate terminal
-3. start sending messages to +12013792669
+5. start sending messages to +12013792669

 # Table of Contents
 - [Authors](#authors)